heb12/heb12.github.io/README.md

 ### GitLab
 We are also on [GitLab](https://gitlab.com/heb12), We will create any new projects there (current ones will stay on GitHub for the time being).

-### Twitter
+### Mastodon
-MasterOfTheTiger often posts information about the progress of the program on Twitter.
-You can follow [MasterOfTheTiger on Twitter](https://twitter.com/MasterOTheTiger) or follow the tag #heb12.
+MasterOfTheTiger often posts information about the progress of the program on Mastodon.
+You can follow [MasterOfTheTiger on Mastodon](https://mastodon.social/@masterofthetiger) and/or follow the tag #heb12.
+If you want a lot of information of development while it is happening, but you are not very technically inclined, this is the best way to keep up with Heb12.

 ### Diaspora*
 [Heb12 is on Diaspora](https://diasp.org/u/heb12).
 There we post updates on the progress of Heb12 more often than on any other platform.
-Either follow Heb12 on Diaspora, or follow the tag #heb12.
+Either follow Heb12 on Diaspora, and/or follow the tag #heb12.

 ### Gitter
 You can talk about Heb12 on [our Gitter chatroom](https://gitter.im/heb12/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link).
 We also will work on development there.